 FITNESS & SKILLS

-This grade 1–3 (easiest to intermediate) trail is wide and mostly smooth with a surface of fine gravel and natural volcanic pumice.
+This grade 2–3 (easy to intermediate) Great Ride is wide and mostly smooth with a surface of fine gravel and natural volcanic pumice.
 Although mostly gently undulating, there are a couple of short climbs particularly on the section from Waipa up to Tūhua overlooking Rotorua.

 TYPE OF BIKE